 The amendments to IAS 1 issued by the IASB on 18 December 2014, clarify that the materiality guidance applies to the financial statements as a whole and that the inclusion of immaterial information may result in obscuring useful information.
 In addition, the amendments clarify that entities shall use their professional judgment in determining where and by which order information is presented in the financial statements disclosures.
-The amendment is applicable for annual periods beginning on or after 1 January 2016, while earlier application is permitted and has not yet been approved by the European Union.
+The amendment is applicable for annual periods beginning on or after 1 January 2016.